Tsarpf/Eurorack-OTT-Multiband-Disting-NT/README.md

 ```

 This will generate `ott_dsp.cpp` from `ott.dsp` and build `ott.o`, which can be
-loaded on a disting-NT device.
+loaded on a disting NT device.

 ## Environment and limitations

-This plug-in targets the [disting NT](https://www.expert-sleepers.co.uk/) hardware (ARM Cortex-M7).
+This plug-in targets the [disting NT](https://www.expert-sleepers.co.uk/) hardware.
 The Makefile builds `ott.o` using partial linking (`-r`) and disables exceptions and RTTI.
-The firmware does not provide the standard C or C++ libraries.
+The firmware does not provide standard C or C++ libraries.
 Instead `newlib_stub.cpp` implements a tiny bump allocator and minimal runtime support.
 Only lightweight headers like `<cstdint>` are used; containers and other STL facilities are unavailable.
 See `distingnt_api/include/distingnt/api.h` for the full API.